 You can find the CSV format here and below:

-All fields in the template are mandatory with the exception of start_date and end_date
+All column headers in the template are mandatory, however, notes, start_date and end_date may be left empty.

 Max file size is 100 records